Why I call myself an Artist

 All I'm trying to say is that: some people carry cameras, I carry pen and paper.

-Yes, seriously, ever since I can remember, I've always had freestyle diaries.
+Yes, seriously, ever since I can remember, I've always had “Thoughts books”.
 You can't necessarily call them journals.
 Neither can you call them diaries.

 They are more like commonplace books.
-Scrap books.
-I made up “freestyle diaries” to define how I naturally exist in the world.
+I made up “thought books” to define how I naturally exist in the world.

 I am an artist.
 And I practice the art of deep thinking.